 - I found baby items, paint cans, old Halloween costumes, old furniture, and Ross’s college papers and that’s just to name a few!
 I mean, does Ross really need his college papers?

-- My goal was to recycle or donate most things but I still had quite a bit of junk.
+- My goal was to recycle or donate most things, but I still had quite a bit of junk to toss.
 I thought about calling a junk removal company, but I’m glad that I rented a dumpster for three days.
 It is so much less money and you can purge less frantically.

 3. Old electronics

 - I found my old big Mac Pros that I spent a lot of time with back in the day.
 There was a newer one that was working that I transferred all the data and donated it.
 The old broken one I recycled at Best Buy, which was super easy except for saying goodbye.

 - Call ahead but you can return water-based paints to most paint stores as long as the label is still on.